DuxfordSBD/duxfordsbd.github.io/_posts/news/2013-12-10-cheque-presented-all-funds-are-in.md

 ---
-teaser: "We have reached a hefty milestone"
+teaser: "We have reached a hefty milestone!"
 title: Cheque Presented, all funds are in!
 description:
 layout: page